Crispy & Gooey Chocolate Chip Cookie Bars

 Keep it simple and nostalgic.
 Use regular melted butter instead of browning it, and go with milk chocolate chips for a softer, sweeter bite.

-Perfect for lunchboxes or picky eaters, just like one of Grandma’s classic recipes.
+Perfect for lunchboxes or picky eaters, just like one of Grandma’s Apple Pie.

 Crispy Lover’s Edition